 Funded by a $4.5 million grant from the national Health Resources and Services Administration (HRSA), the center will join a network of eight other federally funded centers across the country – including one already established at Sheps – that collect, analyze, and report data to help decision-makers at the federal, state, and local levels understand health workforce needs.

 Moreover, this latest workforce research center will be the first within HRSA’s network of centers to be led by social workers.
-Brianna Lombardi, a 2018 Ph.D. graduate of the School of Social Work, will serve as principal investigator and director of the new center.
+Brianna Lombardi, a 2018 Ph.D. graduate of the School of Social Work and current faculty in the Department of Family Medicine, will serve as principal investigator and director of the new center.
 Lombardi currently serves as the deputy director of the HRSA-funded Carolina Health Workforce Research Center, which has operated within Sheps for nearly 10 years.
 Lisa de Saxe Zerden, School of Social Work associate professor and director for Interprofessional Education and Practice, will serve as deputy director and co-investigator of the behavioral health project.